Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

 So how does it translate on a day to day basics ?

 **Communication**
-Slack is our first tool to communicate altogether and what's great is that, by definition Slack is a [transparent communication tool](https://slack.com/intl/en-fr/blog/transformation/a-modern-leaders-guide-to-organizational-transparency).
+Slack is our first tool to communicate all together and what's great is that, by definition Slack is a [transparent communication tool](https://slack.com/intl/en-fr/blog/transformation/a-modern-leaders-guide-to-organizational-transparency).
 Most of our channels are public and there's almost no noise at all in this kind of channels.
-If I take an example of my current Slack, here's the chans concerning only my team :
+If I take an example of my current Slack, here are the channels concerning only my team:

 ![Slack Configuration](slack.png)

 Every channel has a **purpose** and **everyone** can follow / interact in the channel.
 A **topic** is defined for every room to be sure to avoid talking in the wrong place.
 Even when we need the answer of one person in particular, we don't ask directly in direct message.
-With this way of functionning, we don't receive mail from the intern and everyone can be aware of anything he wants.
+With this way of functioning, we don't receive mail from the intern and everyone can be aware of anything they want.
 I'll talk more about communication below.

 **Meeting notes & Documentations**
-We're using [notion](https://notion.so) to write down every information needed for the whole company.
+We're using [notion](https://notion.so) to write down all the information needed for the whole company.
 From company values to technical specs to "How to". **Everything is written down** and accessible for everyone.
 It means, even our meeting notes of One on One are public.

 <figure class="extent">
     <img src="undraw_Taking_notes_re_bnaf.png" data-zoomable />
     <figcaption>Taking notes</figcaption>
 </figure>

-**Feedbacks**
+**Feedback**
-Feedbacks are really important to enhance the trust of our team, everyone has the right to say anything he wants without being judged.
+Feedback is really important to enhance the trust of our team, everyone has the right to say anything they want without being judged.
 It's the best way to face all the challenges we want to accomplish, and it's the safest way to continuously improve.
 We're doing our retrospectives in Retrium or Miro

 <figure class="extent">